-Children who are Lesbian, Gay, Bi or Trans (LGBT)
+Children who are Lesbian, Gay, Bisexual or Gender Questioning

-The school recognises that the fact that a child or young person may be LGBT is not in itself an inherent risk factor.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
-All staff are aware of these vulnerabilities and the school endeavours to provide a safe space to speak out or share their concerns with trusted members of
+The school recognises that a child or young person being lesbian, gay or bisexual is not in itself an inherent risk factor for harm.
+However, they can sometimes be targeted by other children.
+In some cases, a child who is perceived by other children to be lesbian, gay or bisexual (whether they are or not) can be just as vulnerable as children who are.
+All staff are aware of these vulnerabilities and the school endeavours to create a culture where they can speak out or share their concerns with trusted members of staff.